aktugchelekche/Project_Team_2/README.md

 ### Interim Machine Learning Model

-We began with connecting our database to ML model and checking the data types of each column to unsure we have correct types before creating our model.
-We have discovered that <code> explicit</code> column was a boolean type, so that it was converted to numeric.
+We began by connecting our database to the ML model and checking the data types of each column to ensure we have correct types before creating our model.
+We have discovered that the <code> explicit</code> column was a boolean type, so it was converted to numeric (0/1).
 After that, we dropped columns that will not have any impact on our model such as <code> year</code>.
 As an interim model, we have extremly low accuracy and high loss value.
 We are working on it to improve the metrics.

 ## Communication